-The Scottish Crop Research Institute (SCRI) is a non-profit-making limited company established under the Companies Act, has charitable status and is a Non-Departmental Public Body because over 50% of the total funding is received as grant-in-aid from the Scottish Executive Rural Affairs Department (SERAD), formerly the Scottish Office Agriculture, Environment and Fisheries Department.
-All members of the Governing Body are appointed by the Secretary of State for Scotland.
-Staff are not formally civil servants, but are members of the Scottish Office Superannuation Scheme, to become the Scottish Executive Rural Affairs Department Superannuation Scheme 1999.
+The Scottish Crop Research Institute (SCRI) is a non-profit-making limited company established under the Companies Act, has charitable status, and is classified as a Non-Departmental Public Body because over 50% of the total funding is received as grant-in-aid from the Scottish Executive Rural Affairs Department (SERAD), formerly the Scottish Office Agriculture, Environment and Fisheries Department.
+All members of the Governing Body are appointed by the First Minister, formerly the Secretary of State for Scotland.
+Staff are not formally civil servants, but are members of the Scottish Executive Rural Affairs Department Superannuation Scheme, 1999.
 SERAD also funds any redundancies, the site, and much of its fabric and capital equipment.
 There is also a Management Statement and Financial Memorandum embodying the formal relationship with SERAD.
-The Pay and Grading System, and Staff and Management Codes are administered by the Biotechnology and Biological Sciences Research Council (BBSRC).
+The Pay and Grading System, and Staff and Manage-